brajeshwar/brajeshwar.github.io/_posts/2004/2004-08-11-multiple-class-in-css.md

----
-layout: post
-title: Multiple Class in CSS
+# Multiple Class in CSS
----

 Damn!
 Why was I never told, taught, tiped that this is possible and modern browsers support 'em.
 The oracle of CSS would be laughing at me for learning this late, yes very late.
 I had missed an online conference today while trying to get my head around to this trivia, "mutltiple classes" in CSS.
 I have learnt long back that I can have a class piggybag to an ID but what was troubling me was that I wanted to inherit all properties of a particular class and then apply some sparingly used class to few HTML elements (they appear one or twice in a page while the parent class was appearing many times in a page).